New Orleans crime family: Carlos Marcello

-In the 1960s, due to Marcello's stubborn refusal to induct new members into the family, the organization dwindled down to a paltry four or five "made men", with hundreds of associates throughout the United States.
+In the 1960s, due to Marcello's stubborn refusal to induct new members into the crime family, the organization dwindled down to a paltry four or five "made men", with hundreds of associates throughout the United States.
 However, the Federal Bureau of Investigation believed there were a bit over 20 made men at the time, or more than 20 associates so close to Marcello and to each other, that they were considered a formal part of the New Orleans family hierarchy.
 Although the family was small in size, it exerted significant influence due to Marcello's political connections with state and federal judges, prosecutors, governors, senators, labour leaders, and law enforcement officials.
 Members of the New Orleans family received protection from Jim Garrison, the District Attorney of Orleans Parish, who dismissed eighty-four cases brought against Mafiosi, including one for attempted murder, three for kidnapping and one for manslaughter.
 Additionally, Marcello kept close associations with other Mafia bosses across the country, including Joseph "Joey Doves" Aiuppa of the Chicago Outfit, Santo Trafficante Jr. of the Tampa crime family, Nicholas Civella of the Kansas City crime family, Dominic Brooklier of the Los Angeles crime family, and Angelo Bruno of the Philadelphia crime family.
 The New Orleans family was also closely linked with the Dixie Mafia, initially through Marcello's association with LeRoy Hobbs, the Sheriff of Harrison County, Mississippi.
 Marcello permitted the Dixie Mafia to operate in New Orleans in exchange for a percentage of that group's earnings and on the condition that Dixie Mafia members avoid the attention of authorities and refrain from encroaching on Marcello's rackets.
 Under Marcello's rule, the family outsourced debt collection and contract killing to members of the Dixie Mafia and the Outlaws Motorcycle Club.

 In its 1978 investigation of the assassination of John F. Kennedy, the House Select Committee on Assassinations said that it recognized Jack Ruby's murder of Lee Harvey Oswald as a primary reason to suspect organized crime as possibly having involvement in the assassination.
 In its investigation, the HSCA noted the presence of "credible associations relating both Lee Harvey Oswald and Jack Ruby to figures having a relationship, albeit tenuous, with Marcello's crime family or organization".
 Their report stated: "The committee found that Marcello had the motive, means and opportunity to have President John F. Kennedy assassinated, though it was unable to establish direct evidence of Marcello's complicity".
 Thus, Marcello was free of all accusations of killing John F. Kennedy.